doug-m/CollectorAuroraTesting/README.md

 Before starting the workflow, ensure you have installed the ArcGIS Coordinate System Data, for Pro or ArcMap.

+You can also download the coordinate systems data from https://developers.arcgis.com/downloads/data.
+Just sign in with your AGOL account.

 1. Connect your iOS device to a PC running iTunes
 2. In iTunes, choose the connected device > Select File Sharing
 3. Choose the Collector app.